nationalarchives/dr2-ingest/docs/ingest.md

 Once we’ve created our PAX packages and .pax.opex files, we can create our .opex files that describe each folder within our package.
 This step needs to happen **after** our Asset OPEX Creator has run as we need to include the filesize of these files within our folder .opex files.

 Similar to our Asset OPEX Creator, this Lambda is run in a Map State, but this time passed the `id` of an ArchiveFolder or ContentFolder item within our DynamoDB table.
-Both types are processed in the same way, with the exception that ArchiveFolder adds the <opex:SourceID> element to the document with the `name` value from our table; within the Preservation System this merges the new folder with the folder we created/found when the Upsert Lambda ran.
+Both types are processed in the same way, with the exception that ArchiveFolder adds the <opex:SourceID> element to the document with the `id` value from our table; within the Preservation System this merges the new folder with the folder we created/found when the Upsert Lambda ran.

 Within the Preservation System, we’ve enabled the feature Require folder manifests which only allows an ingest to proceed if all subfolders and files are included within the .opex manifests.
 This reduces the potential for a race condition, where the system begins ingesting whilst we’re still writing packages and enforces a check that the OPEX package we’ve supplied is complete.
 Unfortunately, it also requires that the top level folder (our root node) also have an .opex manifest; this is a folder that doesn’t get created within the Preservation System but only exists to hold our ingest package for the ingest workflow.
 As this folder isn’t represented in our package and therefore also not in our DynamoDB table, we’ve [implemented a hack to create this file by listing the contents of our S3 prefix](/scala/lambdas/ingest-parent-folder-opex-creator/).